-It is at the land surface where prevailing conditions of climate, vegetation, soil, and regolith1 set the conditions where the precipitation input is partitioned into evapotranspiration, infiltration, subsurface flow, and groundwater recharge.
+It is at the land surface where prevailing conditions of climate, vegetation, soil, and regolith1 set the conditions which partition the precipitation input into evapotranspiration, infiltration, interflow, and groundwater recharge.
 In other words, besides climate, it is the land surface characteristics (i.e., vegetation, soil conditions) that determine volume and timing of runoff and the Basin's hydrologic balance.